panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_aws_timestream_and_visualization_with_grafana/README.md

 grafana-cli plugins install grafana-timestream-datasource
 ```

-## step 5 Visualizing with Grafana
+## Step 5 Visualizing with Grafana

 Now we can start to visualize the data we have created in Timestream